Mircea-MMXXI/azapy/predocs/RiskBased_intro.md

 be advisable.
 However, this strategy may be useful if it is combined with a strategy to estimate the value of *risk aversion* factor based on market conditions (*e.g.* technical analysis, etc.).
-In the code this optimization is designated by setting `rtype='RiskAverse'`.
+In the code this optimization strategy is designated by setting `rtype='RiskAverse'`.

 **azapy** package covers, 9 risk-based dispersion measures $\times$ 6 optimization strategies, in total 54 risk-based portfolio optimization strategies.

-The natural question that arises here is: which one is the best?
+The natural question that arises is: which one is the best?

 There is no absolute answer to this question and so there is no substitute to our personal research.
 To this end, **azapy** package